\"Writing.Com

 Ask & Answer

-Last time, in "Once in a Blue Moon, I talked about the Blue Moon, one of which occurred earlier this week.
+Last time, in "Once in a Blue MoonOpen in new Window., I talked about the Blue Moon, one of which occurred earlier this week.

-s : The blue moon concept is great for horror and those elements can also be transposed across to fantasy, especially looking at Wiccan and pagan rituals and beliefs.
+s Author Icon: The blue moon concept is great for horror and those elements can also be transposed across to fantasy, especially looking at Wiccan and pagan rituals and beliefs.
 The blue moon is great for cleansing, for beginning something and, in more recent times, it is considered a great time to start or delve deep into a journal.
 The blue moon nowadays is seen as the time to awaken creativity.
 Those who practise the darker arts find the blue moon a time when they stay away from their own rituals; it is not conducive to what they wish to manifest!

 Full moons in general are often featured in horror and fantasy.
 Even apart from the obvious werewolf lore, it's often symbolic of, among other things, mystery and otherworldliness.
 (Which I suppose is appropriate, as the Moon is an "other world.")
 This can have positive or negative connotations, of course.